 Six Month Smiles is a unique brand of clear braces and aligners that doesn’t require an orthodontist, just a standard family dentist.
 As the brand name implies, the average treatment plan is around six months, but that’s because they’re only viable for milder cases.
 Their clear brackets and tooth-colored wires make them one of the least noticeable braces options available.

-Six Month Smiles is only effective in shifting the front teeth, so if your back teeth need correcting, this method may not work for you.
-That said, they’ve still delivered perfect realignments for many folks with mild underbites.
+Given their shorter average timeframe, some Six Month Smiles providers say they’re primarily focused on shifting the front teeth.
+That said, they’ve still delivered realignments for many folks with mild underbites.

 What Is It Like to Wear Braces as an Adult?

 Regardless of your age or the type of braces you choose, braces can certainly cause some discomfort, especially as your teeth adjust to initial placement and periodic tightening.